Germoe/hit-predictor/project_report.md

 After we've looked at the base on which our target variable is built, we're going to take a look at the elements used in this first iteration of the model.

-To dive deeper into the actual make up of a song and see if we can build a model that can reliably identify songs on its content, we'll have a look at the audio features of a hit.
+To dive deeper into the actual make up of a song and see if we can build a model that can reliably identify songs on its content, we'll have a look at the audio features of a Hit.
 Let's start with a few descriptive metrics!

 ![](./notebooks/assets/medians_features.png)